 Students who do not have the appropriate PPE will not be permitted to participate in the practical component of the course and may have to be rescheduled at another available time.
 This may incur additional fees (please refer to the Student Handbook for specific fee details).

 Training which takes place in the workplace under supervision may require different or additional PPE dependent upon the site rules and procedures.
 If this is the case, requirements should be discussed with your employer/supervisor.

-The duration of this course is 1-2 days dependent upon level of prior experience.
+The duration of this course may vary based upon the delivery mode and level of prior experience, and is generally between 1-3 days.
 Study may also include pre-course learning activities.